 Application, resume, criminal record check and High School transcripts must be received prior to your interview.

 *Students must demonstrate a combined average of 65% when meeting only the minimal pre-requisite requirements, however, students exceeding the minimal pre-requisite requirements with a strong science background may be considered despite not meeting the minimum combined average.
-Also, additional experience for students with mature status will be taken in to consideration.

 Students must provide a completed medical form and immunization record documenting vaccination against tetanus, diphtheria, polio, measles, mumps, rubella, Hepatitis A/B and chicken pox.
 Students are also required to have a tuberculosis test within the first two months of the program.
 These forms will be sent to you upon acceptance into the program.